Herston, Queensland: Education

 The Royal Brisbane and ACT for Kids Campus of the Queensland Children's Hospital School is located within the hospital precinct.
-However it is only for children who are in-patients of the hospitals.
+However it is only for children who are in-patients of the hospitals and their family members.

 There are no other schools in Herston.
-The nearest primary and secondary school is the Kelvin Grove State College in neighbouring Kelvin Grove.
+The nearest government primary and secondary school is the Kelvin Grove State College in neighbouring Kelvin Grove.